 - 1. Submit official high school transcript, GED, or certificate of completion of home schooling to Central Admissions and Records. - 2.
 Submit official college transcripts, if applicable, to Central Admissions and Records.
-Courses taken at other colleges that contain equivalent content and credits may transfer to satisfy a program requirement. - 3.
-Complete JSRCC's placement tests in reading, writing, and mathematics and all developmental coursework prescribed as a result of the placement tests.
+Courses taken at other colleges that contain equivalent content and credits may transfer to satisfy a program requirement. - Complete JSRCC's placement tests in reading, writing, and mathematics and all developmental coursework prescribed as a result of the placement tests.
+For mathematics, students should demonstrate successful mastery of BSK 1 and MTE 1-3 in order to be better prepared for the Kaplan exam, which is described below in item 2.